 Leave the faucet dripping

-Water expands when it freezes and if it doesn’t have room to expand because it is inside your pipes, your pipes are more likely to burst.
+Water expands when it freezes and your pipes are more likely to burst if it there isn’t a place for that water to expand to.
 Leave your faucets on a slow drip.
 This does not stop the water from freezing, but it gives it room to expand without breaking your pipes.

 Keep your pipes warm and insulated

-You put a jacket on yourself, the kids and the dog, but what about your pipes?
-Keeping your pipes warm with pipe sleeves, heat tape, heat reflector lamps or cables designed to prevent freezing can help keep it warm.
+You put a jacket on yourself, the kids, and the dog, but what about your pipes?
+Keeping your pipes warm with pipe sleeves, heat tape, heat reflector lamps, or cables designed to prevent freezing can help keep everything warm.
 You can purchase these items at your local home improvement store or contact a professional to help you.

 How to tell if a pipe has burst

 There is usually a splashing, hissing or thumping noise associated with a burst pipe.
 You might also notice a strange odor in an unusual area of the house.
 This could be a sign of water damage.
 Inconsistent water pressure is another sign that something is wrong.
-If you notice one or more of these, turn off your water and call your plumbing professional immediately!
+If you notice one or more of these, shut off the water to the house and call your plumbing professional immediately!

 Find your water shutoff valve

 If you suspect a burst pipe, turn your water off immediately!
 This will help minimize water damage if the break is inside the house.
-If you don’t know where you shut off valve is, it’s important to learn how to locate turn it off quickly.
+If you don’t know where your shut off valve is, it’s important to find it so you can shut off quickly in an emergency.
 We recommend that you always shut off the water and drain your pipes if you are going on vacation.
 If you’re out of town and a pipe bursts, you are not only looking at severe water damage, but a high water utility bill as well.

 2. Frozen outdoor faucets

 Your outdoor faucets, also known as spigots or hose bibs, can freeze just as easily as your pipes.
 Sometimes the damage goes unnoticed until spring.
 If left unattended until then, major water damage can occur when you start using the spigots in spring.

 Luckily, it is really easy to winterize your outdoor spigots.
 Learn How to Prevent a Frozen Outdoor Faucet here.